h585660/NordicNonsenseNegator/README.md

 ## License 📜

-This project is licensed under 'no-licence' - because even rebels have rules.
+This project is licensed under 'no-licence' - because even rebels have(no) rules.

 ## A Big, Sarcastic Thank You 👏